 .forEach(f => f.addEventListener('submit', e => {

-if (!f.checkValidity()) e.preventDefault()
+if (!f.checkValidity()) e.preventDefault();

 </script>

-Pure JavaScript Regex with .is-valid and .is-invalid Classes
+Pure JavaScript Regex with Bootstrap Classes

-const rx = /^[A-Za-z0-9._%+-]+@(?!gmail\.com)([A-Za-z0-9-]+\.)+[A-Za-z]{2,}$/
+const rx = /^[A-Za-z0-9._%+-]+@(?!gmail\.com)([A-Za-z0-9-]+\.)+[A-Za-z]{2,}$/;

-const el = document.getElementById('personalEmail')
+const el = document.getElementById('personalEmail');

 el.addEventListener('input', () => {

-const ok = rx.test(el.value)
+const ok = rx.test(el.value);

-el.classList.toggle('is-valid', ok)
+el.classList.toggle('is-valid', ok);

-el.classList.toggle('is-invalid', !ok)
+el.classList.toggle('is-invalid', !ok);

-The jQuery Validation Plugin with Bootstrap
+jQuery Validation Plugin Integration

 $('#acctForm').validate({